-&lt;sup>64 See: sections 5.2 - 5.19, "Workplace Hazardous Materials Information System" in the Regulations; see also: Guidelines G5.3-1 to G5.15, "Workplace Hazardous Materials Information System" in the WorkSafe BC interpretative guidelines.
+64 See: sections 5.2 - 5.19, "Workplace Hazardous Materials Information System" in the Regulations; see also: Guidelines G5.3-1 to G5.15, "Workplace Hazardous Materials Information System" in the WorkSafe BC interpretative guidelines.

-&lt;sup>65 Controls may include: ventilation, process modification, isolation of the source, specific work procedures, changed storage arrangements, etc.
+65 Controls may include: ventilation, process modification, isolation of the source, specific work procedures, changed storage arrangements, etc.

-Recommendation 19: The Department and District should review and update the Department's OH&S program, based on the comments noted in the OH&S section above and mark-up of the related Operational Guidelines provided to the Department.
-Recommendation 20: That the Department implement a functioning Joint Committee, and revise its Operational Guideline related to the Joint Committee as noted in the mark-up provided to the Department.
-Recommendation 21: That the Department implement a functioning WHMIS program and training for its members.
+Recommendation 19: The Department and District should review and update the

+Department's OH&S program, based on the comments noted in the OH&S section above and mark-up of the related Operational and revise its Operational Guideline related to the Joint

+Guidelines provided to the Department.

+Recommendation 20: That the Department implement a functioning Joint Committee, and training for its members.
 In each case (recommendations 19, 20 and 21), the District should review its OH&S obligations with its usual legal counsel.